What are the benefits of the Alexander technique and who is it for?

 • pregnant women – the Alexander technique can help pregnancy-related back and postural pain and gives tools to deal with birth-related pain and stress

-• those who are ‘wired differently’ neurologically or neurodivergent (including those with autism, attention deficit hyperactivity disorder, synaesthesia, obsessive compulsive disorder, the highly sensitive, those ‘gifted’ with neurological ‘overexcitabilities’, and those with sensory processing issues)
+• those who are ‘wired differently’ neurologically or neurodivergent (including those with autism, attention deficit hyperactivity disorder [ADHD], synaesthesia, obsessive compulsive disorder [OCD], the highly sensitive, those ‘gifted’ with neurological ‘overexcitabilities’, and those with sensory processing issues)

 • people who feel unsafe in their bodies, often due to traumatic experiences or childhood developmental and attachment problems